-7.3.
+13.3.
 Timezones

-There is also a session-scoped instance of java.util.Timezone, named timezone, and a Seam component for changing the timezone named timezoneSelector.
+There is also a session-scoped instance of java.util.Timezone, named org.jboss.seam.core.timezone, and a Seam component for changing the timezone named org.jboss.seam.core.timezoneSelector.
 By default, the timezone is the default timezone of the server.
 Unfortunately, the JSF specification says that all dates and times should be assumed to be UTC, and displayed as UTC, unless a timezone is explicitly specified using <f:convertDateTime>.
 This is an extremely inconvenient default behavior.